Paul Bellini: The Kids in the Hall

-He was subsequently a writer for This Hour Has 22 Minutes, winning two Gemini Awards and a Writers Guild of Canada award for his work with that show's writing team, and was one of the writers of the 1997 film Hayseed.
+Bellini was subsequently a writer and show runner for This Hour Has 22 Minutes, winning three Gemini Awards and a Writers Guild of Canada award as part of that show's writing team.
+He was also one of the writers of two independent films made with Josh Levy, the 1998 film Hayseed and 2003's doUlike2watch.
+Levy and Bellini also collaborated on the television series Locker Room (2003-2004) for PrideVision in Canada.

-In 1998, Bellini made an autobiographical documentary, Bellini's Drive, which among other things explained his thoughts on being the second-most famous person from Timmins—the first being Shania Twain.
-In the same year, he and Thompson coauthored Buddy Babylon, the comedic autobiography of Thompson's Kids in the Hall character Buddy Cole.
+In 1998, Bellini was the subject of an autobiographical documentary, Bellini's Drive, which among other things explained his thoughts on being the second-most famous person from Timmins - the first being Shania Twain.
+In the same year, he and Thompson co-authored Buddy Babylon, the comedic autobiography of renowned Kids in the Hall character Buddy Cole.
+It was published by Dell Trade Paperbacks in 1998, and in 2022 was re-released as an Audible audiobook, with Thompson reading the text as Buddy Cole.